The Psychology of

 We can’t see everything, so we use selective attention: We only perceive a fraction of stimuli that enter our consciousness (Moran & Desimone, 1985).

 In fact, that’s the mechanism behind subconscious influence.
-Our eyes perceive more stimuli than we can process.
-Many stimuli enter our brain without being detected consciously — yet they’re still in our brain.
-Thus, they influence our perception and behavior.
+Many stimuli enter our brain without being detected consciously — yet they’re still in our brain, influencing our perception and behavior.

 2) Our ancestors needed to see important stimuli quickly

 In order to survive, our ancestors needed to see life-threatening stimuli.